Blasphemy: Traders join hands for French goods boycott

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Traders across the country started consultation for nationwide shutter down strike and boycott of French products following the publication of blasphemous caricatures of Prophet Muhammad (PBUH) in France, and backing of French President Emmanuel Macron to this offensive act.
+LAHORE: Traders across the country started consultation for nationwide shutter down strike and boycott of French products following the publication of blasphemous sketches in France, and backing of French President Emmanuel Macron to this offensive act.

 The traders also asked the government of Pakistan to extradite French ambassador in Pakistan and call back Pakistani ambassador to France.
 “The government should impose ban on all French imports, besides cancelling franchise and dealerships of any of the French goods in Pakistan”.